Nada (South Korean musician): 2020–present: "My Body" and Miss Back

-On April 17, 2020 World Star Entertainment announced that Nada will made her first comeback in 2 years. the teaser image of her comeback with the song "My Body" was released on June 19, the song was released along with its music video on June 25.
+On April 17, 2020, World Star Entertainment announced that Nada would make her first comeback in 2 years. the teaser image of her comeback with the song "My Body" was released on June 19, the song was released along with its music video on June 25.
 Nada also participated in the song as a songwriter and producer.
 She promoted the song in several music programs.

 On September 3, Nada joined MBN's reality-variety show Miss Back.
 The show revolves around many female singers who debuted previously in girl groups, but slowly faded away from the limelight.
 On November 20, Nada released "Piggyback Ride" featuring singer Raina.
 On July 13, 2021, she announced her new single "Spicy", her first release in a year.
 "Spicy" was released along with its music video on July 31, 2021.
 On November 29, 2021, Nada release the single "Bulletproof".